teleprint-me/sdl-examples/docs/dda.md

 } int_point_t;
 ```

-We use multiple structures because the DDA algorithm requires us to convert between data types and each structure is focused on that data type.
+We use multiple structures because the DDA algorithm requires us to convert between data types, and each structure focuses on that data type.

 To simplify conversions, we can introduce a `union` called `Float32`, which can map floating-point values to integers (and vice versa) using the same memory location: